Science Focus Area: Lawrence Livermore National Laboratory

-- Participating Institutions: 1Lawrence Livermore National Laboratory, 2Lawrence Berkeley National Laboratory, 3University of California at Berkeley, 4Northern Arizona University, 5Ohio State University, 6Environmental and Molecular Sciences Laboratory/Pacific Northwest National Laboratory (EMSL/PNNL)
+- Participating Institutions: 1Lawrence Livermore National Laboratory, 2University of California–Berkeley, 3Northern Arizona University, 4Lawrence Berkeley National Laboratory, 5Ohio State University, 6Pacific Northwest National Laboratory

 - KBase App: Microbes Persist: Building a KBase Foundation for Microbial and Viral Ecogenomics in Soil

-- Identify and quantify mechanisms of mortality in the soil microbiome (focusing on phage lysis and water stress) and their contribution to C turnover and the biochemistry of microbial residues.
+- Identify and quantify mechanisms of mortality in the soil microbiome (focusing on phage lysis, bacterial predators, and water stress) and their contributions to carbon turnover and the biochemistry of microbial residues.

-- Measure how the soil microbiome and its products (cell envelope, extracellular polymeric substances, exo-enzymes) interact with contrasting mineral assemblages to control both short- and long-term soil C persistence.
+- Measure how the soil microbiome and its products (cell envelope, extracellular polymeric substances, exo-enzymes) interact with contrasting mineral assemblages to control both short- and long-term soil carbon persistence.

-- Synthesize genome-scale ecophysiological trait data, population-specific growth and mortality, and SOM chemistry to build models of microbial functional guilds and SOM turnover, to predict the long-aspired connection between soil microbiomes and fate of soil C.
+- Synthesize genome-scale ecophysiological trait data, population-specific growth and mortality information, and SOM chemistry to build models of microbial functional guilds and SOM turnover, and to predict the long-aspired connection between soil microbiomes and the fate of soil carbon.